Precision Inflationary Predictions: Impact of Accurate End-of-Inflation Dynamics

 \section{General equations and slow-roll conditions}

-In this section, we discuss the general equations and solutions for a slow-roll inflationary Universe.
+In this section, we present the general background equations governing single-field inflation and review the standard slow-roll framework that underlies conventional analytical predictions.
+This formulation will serve as the baseline against which we later assess corrections arising from a more accurate treatment of the end of inflation.
 For that, let us consider the simplest action with a single canonical scalar field $\phi$ minimally coupled to gravity with a potential $V(\phi)$, which can be written as

 Here, $R$ is the Ricci scalar.
 The corresponding equations of motion, i.e., Einstein's equations and the equation of the scalar field, can be written as

 where $T^\mu_{\,\nu{(\phi)}}$ is the stress-energy tensor corresponding to the $\phi$ field and can be written as